rsapkf/rsapkf-site/src/writing/blog/current-note-taking-setup.md/index.md

   I also use Pocket as an alternative to YouTube's "Watch Later" and IMDb's "Watchlist" features.

+  _Update: I have deleted Pocket and moved to Firefox for temporary links as well._

   **Aside**: I do use Twitter, not for microblogging but to follow interesting accounts.
 Their recommendation system is pretty good for this sort of thing.
-As for Spotify, I hate the fact that they log your streaming history with no easy way to delete it and is so closely tied to Facebook ([this](https://youtube.com/watch?v=eAagtcAup0o&t=1072) just proves it).
+As for Spotify, I hate the fact that they log your streaming history with no easy way to delete it and is so closely tied to Facebook[\*](https://youtube.com/watch?v=eAagtcAup0o&t=1072).
 I have deleted all my Spotify Playlists and exported the data to Firefox (using [Exportify](https://github.com/watsonbox/exportify)).
-I need to find a better solution for Music (I'm trying out [this service](https://audiomack.com/).).
+I need to find a better solution for Music.

 ---